SleatherT/CodyFight-Bot/README.md

 testmap.txt and tests.py are files to test that modifications on the code are not raising errors

-history.txt everytime we make a request to the api this file write the info recieved, if we found a map that cause errors or we want to test something we can copy one of the responses in the testmap.py
+history.txt everytime we make a request to the api this file is written with the info recieved, if we found a map that cause errors or we want to test something we can copy one of the responses in the testmap.py

 # How to start
 See the basebot.py and exitbot.py files to get an idea of how the code works